Hayley Morrison, PhD, MA, BEd, BPhEd

 My current research focuses on collaborative professional development for inclusion.

 My personal stance on research is grounded in the constructivist paradigm as I engage in qualitative research to understand how people construct meaning and experience the world.
 My research is focused on inclusion and I seek varied perspectives to challenge taken-for-granted ableist practices in education.
 In my work I aim to challenge assumptions about disability, expand understanding about holistic physical education programs for all individuals, promote joyful movement experiences, and support ethical research and teaching practices for physical education.
-Specifically, I research in the areas of inclusion, professional development (PD), and physical education, which have shaped me as an interdisciplinary researcher.
-Ultimately, I aim to understand the multiple viewpoints, assumptions, and experiences across these disciplines, while working collaboratively with these disciplines to create meaningful physical education experiences for students with disabilities.
+Specifically, I research in the areas of inclusion, professional development (PD), physical education and health education.
+Ultimately, I aim to understand the multiple viewpoints, assumptions, and experiences across these disciplines, while working collaboratively with these disciplines to create meaningful movement experiences for students who experience disability.

 My broad research areas include the following: